There are three things that stressed-out business owners can do to shake off the business blahs and refocus their energy.

 Sometimes, a business coach is what you need.

 A one-on-one experience with a subject matter expert who tailors everything they know about their niche for your business.
-You’ll need to pay a pretty penny, but you’ll get personalized attention.
+You’ll need to pay a pretty penny for a good one, but you’ll get personalized attention.

-But what if you need to learn about many business topics, not just one, and at the exact moment that you need that particular info, not all at once?
+But what if you need to learn about many business topics, not just one, and at the exact moment that you need that particular info, not when it comes up in the curriculum?

-And what if you want to have real conversations, not pages of reading, with several people who know their stuff?
+And what if you want to have real conversations with several people who know their stuff, not self-study by watching videos and doing worksheets?

 If you’ve been looking for business support, but neither a course or coach seems to fit the bill, taking part in a mastermind group might just be the ticket.
 A mastermind often fills the gaps left by online courses and coaching experiences.